onap/vnfrqts-requirements/docs/Chapter8/ves7_1spec.rst

 eventId Examples:

-Example 1: assumes a unique key for each domain consisting of domain followed by an integer domainnnnnnn e.g. fault000001, heartbeat000001, mfvs000005
+**Example 1**: assumes a unique key for each domain consisting of domain followed by an integer domainnnnnnn or domainIdnnnn, where nnnn is a number, e.g. fault000001, heartbeat000001, measurement000005, notification3gppPerfFileReady0005

-Example 2: assumes an integer key for all events nnnnnnnnn: 000000001, 00000002, 000000003
+**Example 2**: assumes an integer key for all events nnnnnnnnn: 000000001, 00000002, 000000003

 Rules: